Adrian-rospx/learning-log/README.md

 ---

+- Learned about compilers and switched to Clang and MSVC for C++ - Apr-05
-- Created a pixel art image converter using Python Pillow Apr-01
+- Created a pixel art image converter using Python Pillow - Apr-01

 #### March
 - installed Unity - Mar-31